Bullseye (British game show): Bully's Star Prize Gamble

 After throwing their nine darts at Bully's Prize Board, the winning team had to decide whether to risk their prizes for a chance at "Bully's Star Prize," a large mystery prize hidden behind a screen in the studio.
 For the first ten series, the money they had won for themselves was not at risk; beginning with series 11, they had to put up both their money and prizes in order to play.
 (The team's souvenirs and the money won by the professional for their charity were never at risk.)
-If they chose to try for the Star Prize, they were given six darts (three per person; non-darts player throwing first) to score 101 points or more on a standard matchplay dartboard.
+If they chose to try for the Star Prize, they were given six darts (three per person; non-darts player throwing first) to score 101 or more on a standard matchplay dartboard.
 If they succeeded, they received the Star Prize and kept their previous winnings; if not, they lost all cash/prizes they had risked.
-When money was at stake during Bowen's tenure as host, he would tell the team that they would receive only their "BFH" (bus fare home) if they lost.
+When money was at stake during Bowen's tenure as host, he would tell the team that they would receive nothing except their "BFH" (bus fare home) if they lost.

 If the winning team declined to play, the second-place team had the option to risk their money and try to win the prize; if this pair also declined, the third-place team was given the same choice.
 The actual prize was only revealed after a team had played the round, win or lose, or if all three teams chose not to play.

 Bully's Star Prize was usually a holiday (especially in later series), a car, a caravan or a speedboat.
-Sometimes in the earlier series, less lavish Star Prizes (fitted kitchens and the like) were given away so as to fit within the IBA's prize limits.
-In the last two series, after prize limits had been lifted, the Star Prize would sometimes be "Bully's Treasure Chest" of £5,000.
+Less lavish Star Prizes (fitted kitchens and the like) were sometimes given away in the early series, so as to fit within the IBA's prize limits at the time.
 In an episode from 1987, the Star Prize was a £2,000 fashion spree.
+After the prize limits were abolished in 1993, the Star Prize in Bowen's final two series would sometimes be "Bully's Treasure Chest," a cash award of £5,000.

 From series 8 onwards, if the second- and third-place teams had the same total, both were asked if they wanted to gamble.
 If both said yes, the two darts players threw three darts each at the matchplay board and the higher score won the right to play for the Star Prize.

 On the show, it was never made clear if the two winning contestants had to share the Star Prize or if they got one each.

+On charity Christmas specials, in which celebrities and professional darts players teamed up to play for nominated charities, the winning team's accumulated cash total and prizes were not at risk.
+The cash would be doubled if they won Bully's Star Prize Gamble.